Committee formed to review PMDA

-ISLAMABAD: National Assembly Standing Committee on Information and Broadcasting on Thursday constituted a sub-committee to hold negotiation with journalist bodies for evolving consensus on the proposed Pakistan Media Development Authority (PMDA).
+ISLAMABAD: The National Assembly Standing Committee on Information and Broadcasting on Thursday constituted a sub-committee to hold negotiations with journalist bodies for evolving consensus on the proposed Pakistan Media Development Authority (PMDA).

 Presiding over to the panel, Member of National Assembly of PMLN Javed Latif assigned the sub-committee with task to hold regular consultation with the journalist organisations over the proposed authority.